FreeBeerWifi/kuksa.val/kuksa-val-server/README.md

 ## Building kuksa.val

-First you need to fetch the source. ;ake sure you also get the needed submodules, e.g. by using the `--recursive` flag
+First you need to fetch the source. make sure you also get the needed submodules, e.g. by using the `--recursive` flag

 ```
 git clone --recursive https://github.com/eclipse/kuksa.val.git